Skip to main content

 Constructing from a MetricRegistry

-MetricRegistry provides a builder with a fluent API that allows you to create an instance that adds an optional
+MetricFactory.builder provides a fluent API that allows you to create an instance that adds an optional prefix and/or common label set to all metrics.

 MetricFactory